| | | |

 Instructions

-1. You will need Β a variety of peppers: sweet banana peppers, 1/3 of the total amount of hot Hungarian peppers, two sweet bell peppers red or green peppers, white vinegar, garlic cloves, table salt, or sea salt, Good Seasons Italian dry salad dressing, canola oil, and extra-virgin olive oil,
+1. You will need a variety of peppers: sweet banana peppers, 1/3 of the total amount of hot Hungarian peppers, two sweet bell peppers, red or green peppers, white vinegar, garlic cloves, table salt, or sea salt, Good Seasons Italian dry salad dressing, canola oil, and extra-virgin olive oil,

-2. You will also need, pint jars, Β jar lids, and jar rims (bands). Β
+2. You will also need pint jars, jar lids, and jar rims (bands).

-4. If you do not have a garden or did not get enough hot peppers this year you can get all the ingredients at the local farmers market.
+4. If you do not have a garden or did not get enough hot peppers this year, you can get all the ingredients at the local farmers market.

 5. Harvest the peppers, wash peppers in cold water, clean out the seeds, and cut off the tops.
-Make sure to wear gloves and do not touch your face or eyes as the oil from the hot peppers can be very uncomfortable.Β
+Make sure to wear gloves and do not touch your face or eyes, as the oil from the hot peppers can be very uncomfortable.

 9. Add enough white vinegar until all the peppers are covered with the white vinegar.

-10. Add a 1/2 cup of canning salt and mix.
+10. Add 1/2 cup of canning salt and mix.
 (Pete told up “a good amount” of salt)

 11. Cover the pot or container and let sit out on the counter for 24 hours at a minimum.